-Aside from the following, we are not a party to any material pending legal proceeding.
+We are not a party to any material pending legal proceeding.
 We are not aware of any pending legal proceeding to which any of our officers, directors, or any beneficial holders of 5% or more of our voting securities are adverse to us or have a material interest adverse to us.